Translational research practices have led to advances in Alzheimer's disease research,

 The presence of the CCDA has facilitated translational research from basic science mechanisms towards clinical application both within PCOM and outside its walls.
-For example:
+Examples include:

 Examination of the inter-reliability of palpatory tests coupled with use of innovative methods for measuring the actual hand pressure used to palpate [or deliver Osteopathic Manipulative Treatment (OMT)] and correlation with the amount of hysteresis present in the tissues being examined before and after care has the potential to dramatically improve the evidence base underlying osteopathic manipulative medicine (OMM).
 This research will improve reporting of findings and teaching of procedures in osteopathic schools and permit better titration of clinical application of OMT.

-CCDA translational clinical research activity was instituted in conjunction with members of the Department of Osteopathic Manipulative Medicine and its Human Performance & Biomechanics Laboratory.
+CCDA translational clinical research activity was instituted in conjunction with members of the Department of Osteopathic Manipulative Medicine and its Human Performance and Biomechanics Laboratory.
 Subjects who have participated in previous research projects and who have experienced benefits from their protocol might have the opportunity to continue in a translational clinical research setting.
-For example:
+Examples include: